Red Cross, Binghamton, NY

 Last verified:

-Red Cross Neighborhood Market Intelligence
+Red Cross Neighborhood Overview

 The Red Cross neighborhood, officially known as the Red Cross Tract, is a quiet, residential enclave on Binghamton's West Side.
 Its boundaries are generally defined by Main Street to the north, Riverside Drive to the east, the Susquehanna River to the south, and the railroad corridor near Pennsylvania Avenue to the west.
 The area's name originates from the former American Red Cross building located at the corner of Main Street and Pennsylvania Avenue, a local landmark that has given the surrounding streets their collective identity.